imgag/ngs-bits/doc/tools/VcfLeftNormalize.md

-### VcfLeftAlign tool help
+### VcfLeftNormalize tool help
-	VcfLeftAlign (0.1-222-g9be2128)
+	VcfLeftNormalize (0.1-362-g5c5e975)

-	Shifts indels in a variant list as far to the left as possible.
-Complex indels and multi-allelic deletions are not shifted!
+	Normalizes all variants and shifts indels to the left in a VCF file.
+Multi-allelic and complex variant are not changed!

-	Mandatory parameters:
-	  -in <file>   Input variant list.
-	  -out <file>  Output variant list.

 	Optional parameters:
+	  -in <file>   Input VCF file.
+If unset, reads from STDIN.
+	               Default value: ''
+	  -out <file>  Output VCF list.
+If unset, writes to STDOUT.
+	               Default value: ''
 	  -ref <file>  Reference genome FASTA file.
 If unset 'reference_genome' from the 'settings.ini' file is used.
 	               Default value: ''